anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
    * - ra2.ch.006
      - CPU Allocation Ratio - Pods
-     - To ensure the CPU allocation ratio between vCPU and physical CPU core is 1:1, the sum of CPU requests and limits by containers in Pod specifications must remain less than the allocatable quantity of CPU resources (i.e. requests.cpu < allocatable.cpu and limits.cpu < allocatable.cpu).
+     - To ensure the CPU allocation is sufficient for any workload, the sum of CPU requests and limits by containers in Pod specifications must remain less than the allocatable quantity of CPU resources (i.e. requests.cpu < allocatable.cpu and limits.cpu < allocatable.cpu).
      - infra.com.cfg.001